sassoftware/saspy/saspy/doc/source/configuration.rst

 stand alone SAS install on a remote Linux machine.
 Before that, it was only supported from a Linux client.

-This is the remote version of the original connection method.
-This also works with Unix SAS only, and it supports passwordless SSH to the Unix machine where SAS is installed.
+This is the remote version of the original connection method (STDIO).
+This also works with Unix SAS only, and it supports passwordless SSH to the Linux machine where SAS is installed.
 It is up to you to make sure that user accounts have passwordless SSH configured between the two systems.
 Starting in version 4.3.0, you can use sshpass on Linux to automate connecting with user/password as an option instead of a passwordless configuration.

-If you don't already have this set up, you need to generate rsa keys.
+If you don't already have passwordless ssh set up, you need to generate rsa keys.
 Starting after version 2.2.9, you can specify an identity file (.pem file) instead by providing the file path on the identity key.
 Either of these provide passwordless access.
 If you have any trouble with this, you will find that adding -vvv to the command saspy